abhikmitra/blog/content/blog/event-hub/index.md

 The series focusses on [Microsoft.Azure.EventHubs](https://www.nuget.org/packages/Microsoft.Azure.EventHubs/) SDK - v4.2.
 This maps to [Azure SDK for net](https://github.com/Azure/azure-sdk-for-net) commit Id `00d8f23cffe22afb0e574909039556d8ca891be9`

 ## Event processor
+We will focus on the Event Hub Processor since that is the part which deals with checkpointing , leasing , etc.

-We will start with the Event Hub Processor.
-There are 4 steps to receiving an event and we will dive into the details of each of the areas.
+There are 2 broad steps to receiving an event and we will dive into the details of each of the areas.

 ### RegisterEventProcessorAsync - Initialization